digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/Enterprise/audit_logs.md

 ### Log Redaction

-ToolJet implements log redaction to protect sensitive information.
+JumpStart implements log redaction to protect sensitive information.
 By default, the following headers are masked in the logs:

 - authorization
 - cookie